-It’s no secret that living costs continue to rise across the board.
-Food, transportation, healthcare, etc., everything we use can feel as if it continues to have its rise in cost.
-It’s easy to spot when our favorite dinner spot raises their entrees by $3 a plate or when gas creeps up or a grocery bill feels several dollars over what we paid the same time last year, but when is the last time you evaluated how much it would cost to rebuild your home?
+It’s no secret that there is a rising cost of building materials.
+As well as food, transportation, healthcare, etc. Everything we use feels as if it continues to have its rise in cost.
+It’s easy to spot when our favorite dinner spot raises their entrees by $3 a plate or when gas creeps up or a grocery bill feels several dollars over what we paid the same time last year.
+But, when is the last time you evaluated how much it would cost to rebuild your home?

-From natural disasters to inflation to additional economic factors and more, the cost of building materials continues to rise, as does the labor it takes to assemble these materials.
-Ordinarily, this is not a welcomed sight for those looking to renovate or purchase a home but it is at a more manageable level; however, the increase in lumber among other materials homeowners and builders are seeing in 2020 and 2021 are more than alarming.
+From natural disasters to inflation, the cost of building materials continues to rise.
+So does the labor it takes to assemble these materials.
+Ordinarily, this is not a welcomed sight for those looking to renovate or purchase a home.
+But, it is at a more manageable level.
+However, the increase in lumber among other materials homeowners and builders are seeing in 2020 and 2021 is alarming.

 Homeowners have more than one reason to pay attention to these developments because even if you aren’t looking to purchase or modify your home, the cost of building materials will affect your home insurance coverage in two major ways: your rates are likely to increase and you also may not be covered with enough coverage to protect your home and your finances should you experience a loss.
 Yes, the uptick in natural disasters Americans have had to contend with and the rising cost of building materials are increasing home insurance premiums all while leaving homeowners in an awkward position when it comes to their home’s protection.